Bw-Chan/Stormworks-Open-Source-Auth/README.md

 If you have any issues feel free to contact me, discord: bwchan (I will also keep an eye on the issues stuff but I might be a bit slower to do so since I will probably be doing other things)

+>[!NOTE]
 > Please credit me if you can, if you do not want to then well me big sad.
+>
+> Using Visual Studio Code will help a ton with reading these things and writing but it will slow down testing a little.

 Note: Using Visual Studio Code will help a ton with reading these things and writing but it will slow down testing a little.